awsdocs/aws-iotanalytics-developer-guide/doc_source/quickstart.md

-# AWS IoT Analytics console quickstart guide<a name="quickstart"></a>
+# Getting started with AWS IoT Analytics \(console\)<a name="quickstart"></a>

+Use this tutorial to create the AWS IoT Analytics resources \(also known as components\) that you need to discover useful insights about your IoT device data\.

+**Notes**
+If you enter uppercase characters in the following tutorial, AWS IoT Analytics automatically changes them to lowercase\.
+The AWS IoT Analytics console has a one\-click getting started feature to create a channel, pipeline, data store, and dataset\.
+You can find this feature when you sign in to the AWS IoT Analytics console\.
-This section show you how to use the AWS IoT Analytics console to collect, store, process, and query your device data\.
-Follow the instructions below to see details of how to create a channel, data store, pipeline and data set, and how to use the AWS IoT Core console to send messages that will be ingested into AWS IoT Analytics
+This tutorial walks you through each step to create your AWS IoT Analytics resources\.

+Follow the instructions below to create an AWS IoT Analytics channel, pipeline, data store, and dataset\.
+The tutorial also shows you how to use the AWS IoT Core console to send messages that will be ingested into AWS IoT Analytics\.
-**Note**
-Be aware as you enter the names of AWS IoT Analytics entities \(channel, data set, data store, and pipeline\) in the steps that follow, that any uppercase letters you use are automatically changed to lowercase by the system\.
-The names of entities must start with a lowercase letter and contain only lowercase letters, underscores and digits\.

-The AWS IoT Analytics console also has a **Quick start** feature that enables you to create a channel, data store, pipeline and data set with one click\.
-Look for this page when you enter the AWS IoT Analytics console\.

-![\[Screenshot of the quick start feature in the AWS IoT Analytics console.\]](http://docs.aws.amazon.com/iotanalytics/latest/userguide/images/console-quickstart.png)

 **Topics**
 + [Sign in to the AWS IoT Analytics console](#quickstart-console-signin)